Travel advice for Egypt

 Tombs of Nobles in Luxor, Egypt © Shutterstock

 February in Egypt means it's still the high season, but you’ll notice slightly fewer crowds than in January.
 The weather stays comfortable and cool, which is great for exploring without the blistering heat.
 Prices for flights and hotels will be pretty elevated, though you might find a bit more wiggle room in less-touristy places like the Siwa Oasis or Alexandria.
+If you're still deciding, don't miss our guide to the best time to go to Egypt.

 Planning a trip to Egypt?
 You'll want to factor in the weather and what makes this month unique when planning your itinerary.
-If your looking for more inspiration, see what made our list of the best things to do in Egypt year-round.
+If you're looking for more inspiration, see what made our list of the best things to do in Egypt year-round.

 Every February 22nd, the Abu Simbel Sun Festival showcases an amazing ancient spectacle.
 The sun perfectly aligns with the inner sanctuary of Ramses II's temple, illuminating the statues of Ramses, Amun, and Ra-Horakhty, while the statue of Ptah, god of the underworld, stays in the shadow.
 This event also happens on October 22nd.